Q: Do I need to have my written test completed to take the course?

 Q: After completing the Basic course will you then have your class 6 license or do you still have to do the road test?

-A: After completing the basic course you do not have your license you will have to complete a government test to get your class six license.
+A: After completing the basic course you do not have your license as licensing is the role of the government so you will have to complete a government test to get your class six license.
 The process to obtain your license will be discussed both in the classroom and also at the end of your on lot training.

 Q: Can i get my Class 6 with my Alberta GDL?